 If you just started to work on your goal, expect that some roadblock might appear on the way.

 Life might happen, but it is fine.

 Even if it will stop you from working on your goal for some time – it’s still fine, but you should think of it as a pause in your goal achievement process, not the end of it.

 You can also try to make those anxiety episodes less frequent.

 For example, a simple habit of daily journaling and expressing your thoughts on the paper can help build your resilience and make you stronger.

 This way, you can prevent some of the anxiety episodes from happening in the first place.

-If you don’t know where to start with journaling, you can try my printable anti-anxiety workbooks that are designed to help you overcome anxious feelings and teach you to analyze and reshape your thoughts to something helpful:
+If you don’t know where to start with journaling, you can try my free printable anti-anxiety workbook that is designed to help you overcome anxious feelings and teach you to analyze and reshape your thoughts to something helpful.

 2) Give Your 100% When Things Are OK